Background and Context

 - Vectorize: Good — correct words and reading direction (RTL)

-- LlamaParse: Fair — words ok, reading direction inverted
+- LlamaParse: Fair — words OK, reading direction inverted

-- Unstructured: Poor — insufficient results
+- Unstructured: Poor — inadequate results

 Pros and Cons at a Glance